 Or you could set up a social wall that pulls posts from all of your social media profiles at once and embed that on your website.
 With Walls.io, you can even set whether you want to display all posts or whether you want to leave out those that just reply to other people’s posts!

-7 tips for making social media an integral part of your strategy
+7 tips for making social media an integral part of your business strategy

 Knowing how social media can benefit your brand will help you figure out how to put social media to good use for your business.
 But first, you have to ensure that it truly becomes part of your brand.